openziti/ziti-browzer-core/README.md

 More detailed explanation...coming soon... but meanwhile:

-The Ziti browZer environment allows you to run a web app server in a private, dark-to-the-internet VPC, and _still_ allow your authorized users to access it, _AND_ in some cases you do not need to make any modifications to your web app to accomplish this.
+The Ziti browZer environment allows you to run a web app server in a private, dark-to-the-internet instance (no open ports), and _still_ allow your authorized users to access it, _AND_ in some cases you do not need to make any modifications to your web app to accomplish this.

 <br>